-Some Things To Keep In Mind
+A Few Things To Keep In Mind

 ♦ Go with the flow – let your child lead and see where the water play will take you!
 There is no right or wrong way to play with water.

 2 children could be playing collaboratively while another child is doing his own thing.
 But they are all still playing together.

-- If your child comes up with an unrealistic scenario (e.g. pretending to be at the farm) let her explore it.
+♦ If your child comes up with an unrealistic scenario (e.g. pretending to be at the farm) let her explore it.
 It will add to the fun and creativity of the experience.

 ♦ Try not to dominate the play or conversation.
 Sometimes us adults get things into our heads that we think are great ideas.

 But, My Child Really Doesn’t Like Water

 Here are some things you can try that don’t involve being in the water or having buckets of water around.

-- Have a toy wash – gather up toys, ride on vehicles, bikes, and anything else you can think of.
+Gather up toys, ride on vehicles, bikes, and anything else you can think of.
 Put a bit of water into a small pail, throw in a sponge and let your child clean his toys!

-- Water the garden/flowers – find a small watering can or use a spray bottle and water the flowers and plants in the garden.
+Find a small watering can or use a spray bottle and water the flowers and plants in the garden.

-- Paint the fence – get a large paintbrush and a small pail of water.
+Get a large paintbrush and a small pail of water.
 Let your child paint the fence with water.
-If you don’t have a fence find something else that she can “paint”.

 If you want to get really creative check out these 25 ideas for water play with preschoolers courtesy of Happy Hooligans!